 Challenges of working in education

-While educational careers are satisfying, they also come with a number of challenges.
+While educational careers are satisfying, they also come with many challenges.

 Workload: Educators often face a heavy workload, including lesson planning, grading, and administrative tasks.